 Josep G. Canadell (Australia), Sergio Henrique Faria (Spain/Brazil), Piers Forster (UK), Sandro Fuzzi (Italy), Nathan P. Gillett (Canada), Christopher Jones (UK), Zbigniew Klimont (Austria/Poland), Svitlana Krakovska (Ukraine), Prabir Patra (Japan/India), Joeri Rogelj (Austria/Belgium), Bjørn Samset (Norway), Sophie Szopa (France), Izuru Takayabu (Japan), Hua Zhang (China)

 In response to the outbreak of COVID-19 (officially the severe acute respiratory syndrome–coronavirus 2 or SARS-CoV-2), which was declared a pandemic on March 11 2020 by the World Health Organization (WHO), regulations were imposed by many countries to contain the spread of COVID-19.
 Restrictions were implemented on the movement of people, such as closing borders or requiring the majority of population to stay at home, for periods of several months.
-This Cross Chapter Box assess the influence of the COVID-19 containment on short-lived climate forcers (SLCFs) and long-lived greenhouse gases (LLGHGs) and related implications for the climate.
+This Cross-Chapter Box assesses the influence of the COVID-19 containment on short-lived climate forcers (SLCFs) and long-lived greenhouse gases (LLGHGs), and related implications for the climate.
 Note that this assessment was developed late in the AR6 WGI process and is based on the available emerging literature.

 Emissions

-Global fossil CO2 emissions are estimated to have declined by 7% (medium confidence) in 2020 compared to 2019 emissions, with estimates ranging from 5.8% to 13.0% based on various combinations of data on energy production and consumption, economic activity and proxy activity data for emissions and economic activity and proxy activity data for emissions and their drivers
+Global fossil CO2 emissions are estimated to have declined by 7% (medium confidence) in 2020 compared to 2019 emissions, with estimates ranging from 5.8% to 13.0% based on various combinations of data on energy production and consumption, economic activity and proxy activity data for emissions and economic activity, and proxy activity data for emissions and their drivers